CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Windows Server Monitoring

 My team leveraged Splunk's visualization capabilities to transform raw log data into meaningful insights, making it easier to monitor and understand the Windows server activity.
-This section includes the majority of the, Windows, dashboards we made.
+This section includes the majority of the Windows dashboards that we created.

 Splunk dashboards provide a centralized and user-friendly interface, facilitating interactive analysis of the data we acquired.